lambdafy/presentation/presentation/slides.md

 ---
 # Pure Functions

-> A pure function is a function which: Given the same input, will always return the same output.
-Produces no side effects.
+> “A pure function is a function which: Given the same input, will always return the same output.
+Produces no side effects.” - Wikipedia

 --

-> In computer science, a function or expression is said to have a side effect if, in addition to returning a value, it also modifies some state or has an observable interaction with calling functions or the outside world.
+> “In computer science, a function or expression is said to have a side effect if, in addition to returning a value, it also modifies some state or has an observable interaction with calling functions or the outside world.” - Wikipedia

 ---
-# Pure Functions
+# Quiz (Functions)

 .center[
 ![:scale 30%](images/function.png)
 ]

 --

-What would be the result of: `f(a) -> ???`
+What would be the result of: f(a) -> ???

 --

-What we expect: `f(a) -> 2`
+What we expect: f(a) -> 2

 --